 German universities have two semesters, one lasting from about April to September, and the other from October to March.
 About one-third of that is school breaks, but professors can schedule exams during that time.

+Graduate students may pay up to several thousand dollars per semester.
 German universities can also charge students whose studies take more time than is expected.

 The opportunity for in-depth research convinces some students to study abroad in Germany.
 The country’s large presence in the fields of nanotechnology, engineering and others will continue to attract scientists from around the world.
 However, students looking for higher education in fields from art to theology will also find a variety of options.